yardcooper/wh/Total.md

 talktorichard39@gmail.com

 PROFESSIONAL SUMMARY
 With 10 years of experience in web development and project management, I possess extensive knowledge and expertise as a highly skilled Full Stack Engineer.
-My background includes seven years of hands-on experience supporting, automating, and optimizing deployments in AWS, utilizing configuration management, CI, CD, and DevOps processes to ensure efficient and effective cloud infrastructure management.
+My background includes seven years of hands-on experience supporting, automating, and optimizing deployments in AWS, utilizing configuration management, CI/CD, and DevOps processes to ensure efficient and effective cloud infrastructure management.
 As an active participant in the open-source community, I am committed to exploring new technologies and innovative solutions for complex software problems, constantly seeking to expand my knowledge and skills.

 CORE COMPETENCIES
 Programming languages